thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ## Create Object Pages

 Like all other pages in your publication, object pages are created as `.md` files in your `content` directory.
 To create an object entry page, add `layout: entry` and the `id` that corresponds with your `objects.yaml` file.
 Another option is to add the object data directly to the page YAML.
-If you choose to the latter, make the object information is not duplicated in the the `object_list` of your `objects.yaml` page.
+If you choose to the latter, do this for all objects in your project and make sure the `object_list` of your `objects.yaml` file is empty.

 **Object data that references `objects.yaml` file:**